iden3/go-iden3-auth/README.md

 > Groth16 proof are supported by auth library
 >

-Verification keys can be provided using `KeyLoader` interface or `NewEmbeddedKeyLoader` can be used to load keys embedded in the library `loaders/keys`.
+Verification keys can be provided using `KeyLoader` interface or `EmbeddedKeyLoader` can be used to load keys embedded in the library `loaders/keys`.

 ### Query verification